bellwood-labs/java-interview-spring/README.md

 ## Running Locally

-The server can be started from the command line with the command: **mvn spring-boot:run**
+The server can be started from the command line with: **mvn spring-boot:run**

 ## Ready to go?